kenchandev/annotation-web-tool/README.md

 This project features an independent JavaScript library for introducing an annotation web tool to a simple HTML5 web page.
 Users can comment on certain sections of the web page in real-time!

 Assumption: The use case is a simple HTML5 webpage.
+Developed on a standard laptop.

 Began development on June 1, 2015.